The Unkabogable Praybeyt Benjamin

-The Unkabogable Praybeyt Benjamin (also known as Praybeyt Benjamin) is a 2011 Filipino action comedy parody film directed by Wenn V. Deramas.
+Praybeyt Benjamin (also known as The Unkabogable Praybeyt Benjamin) is a 2011 Filipino action comedy parody film directed by Wenn V. Deramas.
 It stars Vice Ganda in the title role, alongside Eddie Garcia, Nikki Valdez, Vandolph Quizon, Derek Ramsay, and Jimmy Santos in their supporting roles.
 It is based on the 1980 comedy film Private Benjamin.
 A sequel, The Amazing Praybeyt Benjamin, was released in 2014.

 Praybeyt Benjamin is the first Filipino film to break the P300 million mark in the box office.
 It was the highest grossing Filipino film in 2011 and the highest-grossing Filipino film of all time, until it was surpassed by Sisterakas in 2012.
 In 2012, Box Office Entertainment Awards awarded Vice Ganda the Phenomenal Box Office Star for his role in the film.
 Deramas won Most Popular Film Director and Most Popular Screenwriter awards.

 Plot

 The Santos family has fought in almost every conflict and war in the Philippines, such as the Battle of Mactan, the Philippine Revolution, and the Second World War.
 In the present day, Benjamin "Benjie" Santos VIII is a dance instructor who lives with his parents and sisters, Jesamine and Anjamin.
 His grandfather, Benjamin "Bino" VI, unaware that he is gay, expects him to enlist in the army like his ancestors.
 Benjie's father, Benjamin "Ben" VII, gave up being a soldier to become a scientist and an inventor, going against his grandfather's wishes.
 Benjie's family left his grandfather's house and moved to a cramped house, where his father invents gadgets and unique deadly weapons, including the Utot-gun (lit.
 'Fart gun'), a fan that shoots bullets, and a tiara that acts as a multiple rocket launcher.
 One day, relatives invite Benjie's family to his grandfather Bino's 75th birthday.
 At the party, his grandfather finds out Benjie is gay.
 The relatives tell his family to leave and never show up again.
 Bino declares them a disgrace to the family and disowns them.

 A terrorist organization, Bandidos International, starts coordinated attacks and a civil war and kidnaps Benjie's grandfather and other high-ranking officials.
 The terrorist's leader, Commander Abe Sayyep, claims they have taken over the whole country.
 In response, the government reintroduces conscription.
 Benjie enlists in place of his ailing father.
 In the training camp, Benjie meets his platoon members and their commander, Officer Brandon Estolas, with whom Benjie becomes secretly infatuated.

 Benjie's platoon initially performs poorly in training and is at risk of being dissolved.
 The men train at night and show improvement in the morning.
 A rival group, incensed with losing to Benjie's platoon during training, gets Benjie drunk and films him dancing lewdly and effeminate.
 The following morning, the Commanding General sees the video and orders Benjie to leave the army.
 As Benjie is about to leave, his friends show solidarity and also leave the army.